karanJ2212/CapstoneModule1/README.md

 # FirstCapStone

-> This project is My First Capstone and made with HTML, CSS and JavaScript.
+> This project is Microverse Module 1 Capstone project and made with HTML, CSS and JavaScript.
+This a website for garment expo India which showcases main events ,highlights and contact informations.
 ## Built With

 - HTML